Elizabeth-Yorke/SusieJunes-A/README.md

 Welcome to Susie June's Cafe website.
 Susie June's Cafe is a real cafe, which opened on the High Street in Starbeck in September 2023.
 The cafe is owned by two ladies, who are best friends with decades of catering experience and no interest in 'technology'.
 The cafe has a Facebook page run by the daughter of one of the owners, but they have no website, and no other web-presence.

 Initially, the only reason the owners wanted a website for the cafe was because they were aware that when people searched the internet for their cafe, poor reviews and damaging photos of the previous establishment came up.
-They were very keen to wipe away any connection with the previous cafe, and for photos connected with the cafe name to be photos of their cafe and thier food.
+They were very keen to wipe away any connection with the previous cafe, and felt that a new website with no mention of the previous establishment, might help to do that.
 As time went on they became excited about the project and grew to have some very strong opinions about many other things that they wanted from a website.

 A live version of the site can be viewed from [here.](https://elizabeth-yorke.github.io/SusieJunes-A/)